JulienPeloton/InsideMe/README.md

 ### Problems known (and hopefully fixed soon!)
 * New logs with same output are not analyzed
+* Fix max time for the summary of processors (always truncated too early)

 ### License
 GNU License (see the LICENSE file for details) covers all files